 SOC 2 is a set of standards developed by the American Institute of CPAs (AICPA) for managing client data based on five “trust service principles”: security, availability, processing integrity, confidentiality, and privacy.

-SOC 2 reports are unique to each company, unlike PCI DSS, which has strict criteria.
+SOC 2 reports are unique to each company, unlike the Payment Card Industry Data Security Standard (PCI DSS), which has strict criteria.
 Instead, each builds its controls to comply with one or more trust principles following its business practices.

 These internal reports tell you (alongside regulators, business associates, suppliers, and others) how your service provider maintains data.